1Radiation1/Networking/README.md

 # Networking

-This is a networking collection of classes, using UDP as the protocol of communication.
+This is a networking collection of classes and functions, using UDP as the protocol of communication.